gambol99/config-fs/README.md

 ## Dynamic Config ##

 Dynamic config works in a similar vain to [confd](https://github.com/kelseyhightower/confd).
 It presently supported the following methods when templating the file.
-Dynamic content is defined by simply prefixed the value of the K/V with "\$TEMPLATE$" (yes, not the most sophisticated means, but will work for now), note the prefix is removed from the actual content.
+Dynamic content is defined by simply prefixed the value of the K/V with "$TEMPLATE$" (yes, not the most sophisticated means, but will work for now), note the prefix is removed from the actual content.

 ### {{ service "frontend_http" }}